 The Recommended Dietary Allowance (RDA) for 98% of American adults ranges from 310mg to 420mg of magnesium per day.
 Still, it has been shown that 57% of the US population do not meet the minimum RDA for magnesium.
 Fifty of the magnesium consumed will be stored in the bones, and the other 50% becomes stored inside the various organs, tissues and cells.
 Approximately 1% of magnesium is found in the blood, where the body works to maintain homeostasis.
 Magnesium levels in food sources depend on the quality of the soil.
 Traditional food sources high in magnesium are wheat germ, bran, oatmeal, soybeans, peanuts, spinach, raisins, almonds, and cashews.

 Magnesium is involved in regulating blood pressure as well as blood sugar, because increased magnesium loss in the urine is associated with hyperglycemia.
 It also helps maintain energy production and protein synthesis.
 Individuals suffering from alcoholism, chronic diarrhea, or mal-absorptive conditions of the bowels are at higher risk of magnesium deficiency.
 People who consume an acidic diet are also at risk of magnesium deficiency.
 Older adults have a higher risk for magnesium deficiency than younger adults, since the integrity of the kidneys is lower and more magnesium may be lost in the urine.
 It is very important for these groups of people to increase their dietary magnesium intake through food sources and dietary supplements.
 Certain common medications may cause magnesium depletion as well.
 These include Cisplatin and other Anti-Neoplastics, Diuretics, Estrogen Replacement Therapy, Beta-2 Asthma medications, Bisphosphonates for Osteoporosis, Cardiac Glycosides, certain antacids and laxatives, diuretics, and Tetracycline and other antibiotics.

-Signs of magnesium deficiency include appetite changes, nausea and vomiting, lack of energy and weakness, mood changes or poor mood, numbness and tingling, muscle tension, cramps, and contractions.
+Signs of magnesium deficiency include appetite changes, nausea and vomiting, lack of energy, weakness, mood changes or poor mood, numbness and tingling, muscle tension, cramps, and contractions.
 More severe deficiency signs are abnormal heart rhythms and spasms.
-Calcium and Potassium levels are also affected by low Magnesium levels, and may become low in the blood when Magnesium levels are low.
+Calcium and potassium levels are also affected by low magnesium, and these may become depleted in the blood as a result of insufficient magnesium.